lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

 LaVague currently supports only Selenium as a web automation tool, which requires users to first install a webdriver to interface with the chosen browser (Chrome, Firefox, etc.).

 In this guide, we will walk you through two installation options:
-- Either you can either run LaVague within [our pre-configured dev container](#run-lavague-with-our-dev-container) which will handle the webdriver installation for you
+- We recommend you run LaVague within [our pre-configured dev container](#run-lavague-with-our-dev-container) which will handle the webdriver installation for you
-- Or you can do this webdriver [installation manually](#installing-the-webdriver-locally)
+- Alternatively, you can do the webdriver [installation manually](#installing-the-webdriver-locally)

 ### Running LaVague with our Dev container (Docker integration 🐋)